SamehHanna/HU-Tutor/README.md

 # HU Tutor

-A Python-based AI tutoring command based application with speech capabilities.
+A Python-based AI tutoring command based application for the Hungarian language with speech capabilities.

 ## Project Structure